Portland, Oregon Natural Disaster List. Is your Home Safe?

 1. Portland Floods

 As history has shown, Portland is not immune to flooding.
-Not only does it rain a lot here, our entire city was built around two major rivers.
+Not only does it rain here a lot, but our city was built around two major rivers.
 And then there’s the issue of the rising ocean only an hour away.
 Without a doubt, homeowners and buyers in Portland need to consider the potential for flooding.

 The City of Portland has made strides in infrastructure improvements to prevent, or at least diminish, catastrophic damage from flooding in the future.
 They also offer reimbursements to some who install rain gardens for flood abatement.